Horn maps of holomorphic functions locally pseudo-conjugate on their parabolic basins: Introduction

 Let $f$ be a holomorphic function with a parabolic point at $0$ of multiplier $1$ and one attracting axis.
 This is amounts to the fact that $f$ admits a Taylor expansion at $0$ of the form $f(z) = z + a z^2 + o(z^2)$ where $a \in \C^*$.
-The pair of germs\footnote{Let $z \in S, S'$ where $S, S'$ are Riemann surfaces, and $U$ an open subset of $S$ containing $z$.
-The germ of the holomorphic function $f \in \mathcal{O}(U, S')$ (holomorphic function from $U$ to $S'$) at $z$ is given by the equivalence class of $f$ for the equivalence relation $\sim$ over $\mathcal{O}(U, S')$ defined by $g \sim h$ if and only if there exists an open set $V$ containing $z$ such that $g_{|V} = h_{|V}$. } (here the index $g$ denotes the initial of the word \emph{germ}) at $\pm i \infty$ of the lifted horn map $h$ of $f$ is well known to be a local conjugacy complete invariant; this is a classical result proved independently by Écalle \cite{b:Ec}, Voronin \cite{b:Vor}, Martinet and Ramis \cite{b:MarRam}.
+Consider the lifted horn map $h$ of $f$, whose definition is recalled in \Cref{sec:horn_maps}.
+It commutes with the translation $z\mapsto z+1$ and has an expansion of the form $h(z)=z+c_\pm+o(1)$ as $|\Im(z)|$ tends to $+\infty$.
+The \emph{germ} of $h$ at $+ i \infty$ (resp.\ $- i \infty$) is defined as its equivalence class under the relation: $g\sim h$ if and only if there exists $M>0$ such that the restrictions of $g$ and $h$ coincide on the half-plane of equation $\Im(z)>M$ (resp.\ $\Im(z)<-M$).
+The pair of germs (here the index $g$ denotes the initial of the word \emph{germ}) of $h$ at $\pm i \infty$ is well known to be a local conjugacy complete invariant; this is a classical result proved independently by Écalle \cite{b:Ec}, Voronin \cite{b:Vor}, Martinet and Ramis \cite{b:MarRam}, which we state below:

-\begin{Theoreme} Let $f_1$, $f_2$ be holomorphic functions from an open neighborhood of $0 \in \C$ to $\C$, with the following Taylor expansion at $0$: where $a_i \neq 0$.
+\begin{theorem} Let $f_1$, $f_2$ be holomorphic functions from open neighborhoods of $0 \in \C$ to $\C$, having the following Taylor expansions at $0$: where $a_i \neq 0$.